Code-Institute-Submissions/md-milestone-project-1/README.md

 ## Deployment

-The project was developed locally using Microsoft VisualCode, Git was used for version control and backup.
+The project was developed locally using Microsoft VisualCode.
+Git was used for version control and backup.
 It was then pushed to remote depository and published to Git Pages through bash.

 ### Credits

 ## Content
-- Copy is written by me: inspired by [Ueno](https://ueno.co)
+- Copy was written by me.
+Inspired by [Ueno](https://ueno.co)

 ## Media
-- All phots are mine and can be downloaded for free via [Unsplash](https://unsplash.com/@21w8y)
+- All phots are mine and can be downloaded for free, via [Unsplash](https://unsplash.com/@21w8y)

 ## Acknowledgements